ikemtz/NRSRx/guidelines.md

 Each microservice should be able to handle breaking changes to it's model and endpoints via API versioning.
 The different versions and the discrepancies between the models should be communicated to developers via the OpenAPI spec documentation at a minimum.

 The service should also give some indicator of which build number is currently running.
 Microservice developers should be able to easily track down the source code for the running instance.

+## Limiting Data manipulation
+Ideally each service should have it's own repository.
+There are many times when this is not possible.
+In these instances, it's vital that each table have only modified by a single service.

+Not following this rule will inevitably result in a condition where data is in a problematic state and you're not sure which service is causing the condition.

+Troubleshooting these types of bugs is an absolute nightmare.
+To avoid this, have all data manipulation to an individual table flow through an individual service.